The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: The cocompletion Theorem

-Continuous trace algebras, used in the operator theoretical definition of twisted $K$-theory and $K$-homology belong to the Bootstrap class \cite{blackadarvonneumann} Proposition IV.1.4.16, in page 334.
+Continuous trace algebras, used in the operator theoretical definition of twisted $K$-theory and $K$-homology belong to the Bootstrap class \cite{blackadarvonneumann} Proposition IV.1.4.16.
 Hence, the following form of the Universal Coefficient Theorem for $KK$-Groups holds.
-It was proved in \cite{rosenbergschochet}, page 439, Theorem 1.17:
+It was proved in \cite{rosenbergschochet}, Theorem 1.17:

-\begin{theorem}[Universal coefficient Theorem for Kasparok KK-Theory] Let $A$ be a $C^*$-algebra belonging to the smallest full subcategory of separable nuclear $C^*$ algebras and which is closed under strong Morita equivalence, inductive limits, extensions, ideals, and crossed products by $\mathbb{R}$ and $\mathbb{Z}$.
+\begin{theorem}[Universal coefficient Theorem for Kasparov KK-Theory] Let $A, B$ be $C^*$-algebras in the bootstrap category.
 Then, there is an exact sequence